Jigarkumar25/CST8913/lab2.md

 ---

 ## PaaS Deployment
-For this setup, I used Platform as a Service (PaaS) to deploy the same system:<br>
+For this setup, I used Platform as a Service to deploy the same system:<br>
 - React UI for the frontend<br>
 - Flask web server for the backend<br>
 - PostgreSQL database for data storage<br>